akshay1717111/automaticMails/README.md

 after in the search bar please enter app password create a custom name to and click on generate then you can see password as abcd abcd abcd abcd enter this password in the pswd variable.

+If you are using output please check the smtp_server and port number